A Little About Me:

 adapting quite well to my special gift of

-al-titude - proving many a little old lady right when they
+al-titude - proving many a little-old-lady right after

-would tell me that one day I would enjoy being tall.
+listening to them tell me for so many years that one day...
+I would enjoy being tall.

 was so fortunate to be able to grow up in world where you